Milton Kent: Career

 In 1909 Milton set up his own commercial business and his first contract was to photograph the fighter R. L. ‘Snowy’ Baker at the Rushcutters Bay Stadium.
 His Mentor camera could capture the action, but the old plate films and poor lighting inhibited indoor shots.
 Instead, he took his photos in the sunlit passages around the bleachers.
 Between 1914 and 1918 he photographed boxers in fighting poses, including Sid Francis; Jimmy Hill; Herb McCoy; Jeff Smith; and Les Darcy.

 In Sydney, the motor industry was in its infancy and Milton found work with many of the early people working in the trade.
 These businessmen, in turn, recommended Milton their friends and along with the fact he delivered excellent results his business grew from strength to strength.
 In the years before the outbreak of World War One, he rode a motorcycle to jobs.

 In 1911, he married Lillian Cropper, the daughter of an ex-mayor of Petersham but still found time to engage with the other love of his life, flying.
 As early as 1912 he made box-kites modelled on the designs by Lawrence Hargrave and he was later introduced to the aviator William Hart.
 Alert to the possibilities of aerial photography Kent took some images during one of Hart's flights using rapid panchromatic glass plates.
 In 1916, he was appointed official photographer to the State Government Aviation School at Richmond Sydney and became firm friends with the chief instructor, Captain W. J. Strutt.
 While not officially allowed to fly planes Kent learnt ‘under the lap’ while on photographic patrols around Sydney but was not allowed to land or take off.

 It was during this time that Kent learnt about oblique aerial photography at altitudes from 500 to 5000 feet.
 The greatest problem was the lack of sensitivity of the plates which meant operating on full aperture at around 1/200 of a second and images could only be taken in full sunlight with no cloud.

 This phase of his aerial activities ended when Strutt disappeared in a flight over the Bass Strait.
 But Kent was convinced there was a market in aerial photography and over this period, he hired aircraft from Nigel Love, to do photographic work.

-In 1918 Love had purchased land at Mascot and formed the Australian Aircraft and Engineering Company.
+In 1918 Love had purchased land at Mascot and formed Australian Aircraft & Engineering.
 He erected a canvas hangar on the site which went on to become Sydney Airport.
 1918 also saw Charles Kent handed over his business to his son before he moved to Queensland.